Universal Freezing Transitions of Dipole-Conserving Chains: Asymptotic formulas for the size of symmetry sectors

 From this we see that

 It is elementary to verify using Eq.~(\ref{eq:eta2etainf}) that

-as required by Eq.~(\ref{eq:DNXscaling}). \\
+as required by Eq.~(\ref{eq:DNXscaling_appendix}). \\

-The asymptotic value of $D_{N,X}^{(d)}(L)$ for a dipole moment with center of mass $x(L)$ coinciding with the centre of the chain is numerically studied in Fig.\ref{fig:NXsectors}(b) for a few finite $d$ values, and coincides with the one reported in Eq.~(\ref{eq:DNXscaling}).
+Finally, we numerically verify that the functional form \eqref{eq:DNXscaling_appendix} and the expansion \eqref{eq:Lambdadnux0} hold for generic $d$ values.
+The asymptotic value of $D_{N,X}^{(d)}(L)$ for a dipole moment with centre of mass $X/N$ coinciding with the centre of the chain is numerically studied in Fig.\ref{fig:NXsectors}(b) for a few finite $d$ values, and coincides with the one reported in Eq.~(\ref{eq:DNXscaling_appendix}).
 Fig.~\ref{fig:NXsectors}(c) studies the dependence of $D_{N,X}^{(d)}$ on $\nu_{x_0}$, for small values of the latter, at fixed $L$ and for different finite $d$ values.
 The 2-parameter quadratic fits match the data very well, confirming that $\ln D_{N,X}^{(d)}/L-\eta_d(\nu)$ is at leading order in $\nu_{x_0}$ a quadratic function of the latter for generic $d$, as expressed by \cref{eq:Lambdadnux0}.
 The coefficient in front of the quadratic term of the fit is an estimate for the value of $\lambda_d(\nu)$ from \cref{eq:Lambdadnux0}.